Tyler White has turned into more than a home run shark for the Houston Astros. He's a difference maker. (Photo by F. Carter Smith.)

 Jose Altuve always enjoys the moment.
 (Photo by F. Carter Smith.)

-George Springer doesn't hide his frustration.
+George Springer is never one to hide his frustration.
 (Photo by F. Carter Smith.)

 The Oakland A's are enjoying something of an unexpected dream season.
 (Photo by F. Carter Smith.)